ElliotSemiColon/elliotsemicolon.github.io/README.md

-# Webpage for my apps
+# Webpage for my interactive apps
 [Visit deployment.](https://elliot-mb.github.io)\
 Repos for all these projects can be found on my [github.](https://github.com/elliot-mb)